paoloantinori/markdown_to_jira/README.md

 When you right click on an issue page on JIRA, and select one of the 2 functionalities, the extension will replace the content with the equivalent markup.

 ##### Note
-The extension had been tested on the following the following domains:
+The extension has been tested on the following domains:

 - `*.jboss.org`
 - `*.apache.org`